homeassistant-extras/adguard-card/README.md

 ## Translations

-The Pi-hole card supports multiple languages to provide a better experience for users worldwide.
+The AdGuard card supports multiple languages to provide a better experience for users worldwide.

 ### Currently supported languages: